ydennisy/ydennisy.github.io/_posts/2016-12-18-novel-log-compression.markdown

 ```

 Which means the new compressed line contains 27 instead of 74 characters, which equates to a circa 64% compression.

+### Less Repetitive Logs

+If the logs being compressed are less repetitive in nature, the second variant of the proposed algorithm helps to deal with this, by using a reference not to the previous line but to a block of them, usually 16.
+The index of the selected line is encoded as a single byte at the beggining of each line.

+### Offline Compression

+Having completed the above steps on streaming logs we can apply a regular dictionary based method on batches of log files to complete our transformation.
+We can use generalist algorithms such as `gzip` or go one better and employ a custom dictionary approach which also encodes some frequently occuring types of data in weblogs.

+For example, dates in YYYY-MM-DD format can be denoted with a two byte long interger whose value is the difference in days from a specific point in time 1990-01-01 for example.
+IP addresses are replace with a flag representing this data type and excoded as a sequence of four bytes representing each octet.

+### Conclusion

+I will be looking to complete implementation and testing of this approach and will be happy to share the script so you too can test on your weblogs!